MatthiasKauer/croncoat/README.md

     $ git clone <this repo>
     $ sudo python setup.py install

 WARNING: On my system cronwrap wasn't in the shorter path that cron uses during execution.
 This is very confusing b/c everything works outside cron, but once that comes into play nothing runs anymore.
-You need to append a line like the following to crontab.
+You need to add a line like the following to crontab before the scripts you want to execute.

 ```
 PATH=/usr/local/bin:/usr/bin:/bin